mgiraldo/color-summarizer-docker/README.md

-# Image Color Summarizer and Keras/TensorFlow Object Predictor
+# Image Analysis Utils

-Python and Ruby convenience files to do color and object analysis in a set of images.
+Python and Ruby convenience files to do color and object analysis in a set of images:

+- Color Summarizer based on [Martin Krzywinski's project](http://mkweb.bcgsc.ca/colorsummarizer/)
+- Keras/TensorFlow Object Predictor

 ## Color Summarizer Web API